mbezjak/kin/README.md

 ## Source code
 Source code is available at github: https://github.com/mbezjak/kin

+## Roadmap and changelog
+Roadmap and changelog are available at: https://github.com/mbezjak/kin/issues

 ## License
 Project uses MIT license.
 Check LICENSE file for more info.